-- There are a number of initiatives which the Council is involved in which support the objectives of the Economic Development Strategy. - The Council has worked with Partners to make improvements to its shopping centres such as: - Rayleigh - Hockley - Rochford - Hullbridge - In response to requests by the Chambers of Trade to encourage residents to use of town centres, the Council has made its car parks free on Saturday afternoons. - 6.4 Improvements in lighting and some CCTV to the Council's car parks such as Station Approach, Rayleigh to improve the safety. - A farmers market has been established in Rochford, which is run by StAR, a voluntary community association in Rochford. - 6.6 Provided funding support to Business Enterprise Agency South Essex to provide advice to new and micro businesses in the area. - 6.7 As part of the South East Essex Economic Partnership contributed to Business Champions programme with 10 members being from Rochford District

-- 6.8 Published a Rochford Business Directory with funding from
+- 6.1 There are a number of initiatives which the Council is involved in which support the objectives of the Economic Development Strategy. - 6.2 The Council has worked with Partners to make improvements to its shopping centres such as: Rayleigh, Hockley, Rochford and Hullbridge. - 6.3 In response to requests by the Chambers of Trade to encourage residents to use of town centres, the Council has made its car parks free on Saturday afternoons. - 6.4 Improvements in lighting and provision of CCTV to the Council's car parks such as Station Approach, Rayleigh to improve the safety. - 6.5 A farmers market has been established in Rochford by the Council, which is now run by StAR, a voluntary community association in Rochford. - 6.6 Provided funding support to Business Enterprise Agency South Essex to provide advice to new and micro businesses in the area. - 6.7 As part of the South East Essex Economic Partnership the Council has contributed to the Business Champions programme with 10 members being from Rochford District. - 6.8 The Council has published a Rochford Business Directory with funding from Business Link for Essex providing businesses in the area with contacts of key business advice agencies. - 6.9 The Council has contributed to the South East Essex Economic Strategy and the development of the emerging Thames Gateway South Essex Economic Strategy.

-Business Link for Essex providing businesses in the area with contacts of key business advice agencies - 6.9 Contributed to the South East Essex Economic Strategy and the development of the emerging Thames Gateway South Essex Economic Strategy - 6.10 Provide advice on planning applications and advising businesses to resolve disputes with the Planning Authority - 6.11 Rochford District Council is a partner in the Property Pilot led by Essex County Council - 6.12 50 % of the Councils contractors for goods and services are local businesses, including 7% based in the district. - 6.13 Planning applications which create more than 10 jobs are subject to a fast track planning process.
+- 6.10 It provides advice on planning applications and advises businesses to resolve disputes with the Planning Authority. - 6.11 Planning applications which create more than 10 jobs are subject to a fast track planning process. - 6.12 The District Council is a partner in the Property Pilot led by Essex County Council. - 6.13 50 % of the Councils contractors for goods and services are local businesses, including 7% based in the District.

-7. LOCAL ECONOMIC INITIATIVES - WHAT WE PLAN TO ACHIEVE OVER THE NEXT FIVE YEARS?
+7. LOCAL ECONOMIC INITIATIVES - WHAT WE PLAN UP TO 2008